Actor and Action Modular Network for Text-based Video Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the explosion of video data on the Internet, understanding video content becomes increasingly important and has attracted significant research interest in recent years.
+With the explosion of video data on the Internet, understanding video content becomes increasingly important and has attracted significant research interest in recent years.
 Action recognition is one of the key tasks in the field of video analysis, which mainly focuses on human-centric action classification \cite{niebles2007hierarchical,girdhar2017actionvlad} or localization \cite{klaser2010human,shou2016temporal} in videos.
 Since traditional action recognition lacks fine-grained understanding of video content, recently there is a growing interest in simultaneously understanding actors and actions in videos.
-Xu \emph{et al.} \cite{xu2015can} first posed a new actor-action segmentation challenge on a large-scale video dataset, \emph{i.e.,} actor-action dataset (A2D).
-The actor and action segmentation requires to spatio-temporally localize and recognize seven classes of actors (\emph{e.g.}, ``adult'' and ``bird'') and eight classes of actions (\emph{e.g.}, ``climb'' and ``fly'') at pixel-level in a video.
-There are various approaches under supervision \cite{xu2016actor,qiu2017learning,kalogeiton2017joint,dang2018actor,ji2018end} or weak supervision \cite{yan2017weakly,Chen2020Learning} have been proposed to tackle this problem and achieved significant advance.
-However, the actors and actions of interest are much more diverse in the real world, thus the small number of pre-defined actor and action classes largely limit applications of the aforementioned methods in some cases, such as automatic image editing, intelligent vision search, and human-robot interaction.
+Xu \emph{et al.} \cite{xu2015can} first proposed a new actor-action segmentation challenge on a large-scale video dataset, \emph{i.e.,} actor-action dataset (A2D).
+Actor-action semantic segmentation requires to spatio-temporally localize and recognize seven classes of actors (\emph{e.g.}, ``adult'' and ``bird'') and eight classes of actions (\emph{e.g.}, ``climb'' and ``fly'') at pixel-level in a video.
+Various approaches under supervision \cite{xu2016actor,qiu2017learning,kalogeiton2017joint,dang2018actor,ji2018end,Rana_2021_WACV} or weak supervision \cite{yan2017weakly,Chen2020Learning} have been proposed to tackle this problem and achieved significant advance.
+However, the actors and actions of interest are much more diverse in the real world, thus the small number of pre-defined actor and action classes largely limits applications of the aforementioned methods in some cases, such as automatic video editing, intelligent vision search, and human-robot interaction.